-Junior Reporter
+Junior Irish Reporter

-The Junior Reporter program, born from the partnership between University of Notre Dame Athletics and Beacon Health Foundation, gives Beacon Children’s Hospital patients the opportunity to meet and interview Notre Dame athletes.
+Junior Irish Reporter program, born from the partnership between University of Notre Dame Athletics and Beacon Health Foundation, gives Beacon Children’s Hospital patients the opportunity to meet and interview Notre Dame athletes.
 Meet these special kids, learn their stories and see them in action.

-2024 Junior Reporter lineup
+2024 Junior Irish Reporter lineup

 Get to know these amazing kids and find their full story and video below.